reeshuffled/reeshuffled.github.io/_posts/2024-11-04-Building-a-Loft-Bed.md

 layout: post
 type: article
 category: Posts
-tags: ["Interior Design", "Community"]
+tags:
+- Interior Design
+- Community
-title: "Building A Loft Bed (And The Importance of Community)"
+title: Building A Loft Bed (And The Importance of Community)
 slug: building-a-loft-bed
-description: "A retrospective on building a loft bed and how difficult it would have been to do alone."
+description: A retrospective on building a loft bed and how difficult it would have been to do alone.
-started_at: "2024-11-04 8:29:00"
+started_at: '2024-11-04 8:29:00'
 ---

 ## Inspiration